Pressing flowers is a great way of preserving these beautiful plants.

 When doing this, you should flatten the flowers first by placing a book on top of them.
 Make sure they are between two pieces of parchment paper.

 While your flowers are flattening, you can warm up your iron to its lowest setting.
-Not much heat is needed in order for this method to be effective.
+This method is effective with minimal heat.

 After several minutes, you can transfer your flowers from the book to an ironing surface, making sure to keep them between parchment paper.
 Then.
 You can iron them on low for about 10-15 seconds at a time before taking the iron away for a similar period of time.